In this half term’s Inclusion Corner Newsletter:

 All students continue their broad and rich curriculum through deepening their understanding of the 14 subjects studied.
 Students will build on and develop the key skills within each subject area as sequenced by subject leaders.
 Within this year students will cover all aspects of the National Curriculum.

-Personal development is rooted within this transition year.
-The transition year also facilitates the development and mastery of key skills that underpin higher order concepts within future KS4 teaching alongside character development, curriculum enrichment and opportunity to address cultural gaps due to social disadvantage.
-Students will study x12 subjects within this academic year with student having opportunity to study new subjects available to them.
-Students continue their engagement with creative practical subjects through the completion of the Arts Award.
+Personal development is rooted within this year.
+The final year of Key Stage 3 also facilitates the development and mastery of key skills that underpin higher order concepts within future KS4 teaching alongside character development, curriculum enrichment and opportunity to address cultural gaps due to social disadvantage.
+Students will study x12 subjects within this academic year with students having the opportunity to study new subjects available to them.
+Students will also complete pathway choices for Key Stage 4 during this year.

 The KS4 journey begins for students as formal GCSE teaching starts and study skills are fostered through a robust programme of study.
 All students will study a minimum of x9 full GCSE qualifications, with the more able studying more.
 Curricular is planned with the intention of developing robust disciplinary knowledge and facilitating an appreciation of the demands and rewards of academic rigour.